Power Without Glory: Publication

-Novel
+Plot

-Power Without Glory follows the life of John West, who is born into an impoverished family in the fictitious Melbourne suburb of Carringbush, which is based on the actual suburbs of Abbotsford and Collingwood.
+Power Without Glory follows the life of John West, who is born into an impoverished family in the fictitious Melbourne suburb of Carringbush, which is based on the suburbs of Abbotsford and Collingwood.
 When the novel opens, in 1893, West is twenty-four years old and already involved in criminal activities including gambling and bookmaking.
 The novel follows West's life as he rises to be a highly ambitious businessman and corrupt politician, as a powerbroker for the Australian Labor Party.

 The novel is partly set during World War I, and the debate about conscription is a major issue in the novel.
-John West is a fierce patriot who supports conscription, and his sometimes fiery arguments with the Irish-Catholic Archbishop of Melbourne, who opposes conscription on the grounds that to send men to aid England was contrary to his, and Ireland's, historical enmity with that country.
+West is a fierce patriot who supports conscription, and his sometimes fiery arguments with the Irish-Catholic Archbishop of Melbourne, who opposes conscription on the grounds that to send men to aid England was contrary to his, and Ireland's, historical enmity with that country.

 West's family dramas are many: his brother Arthur spends time in jail for aiding and abetting a crime of rape, West's wife Nellie has an affair with a tradesman and falls pregnant with his child, and his daughter becomes a member of the Communist Party of Australia in the years after the War.

 West's relationship with Communism is a hateful one, and he heavily finances the efforts of the (real life) anti-communist, Roman Catholic B. A. Santamaria.
 This crusade damages both his family fortunes and his marriage, and continues until West's death as an old man in 1950.

 Characters

 The novel can be considered a Roman à clef, or a novel in which many of the characters correlate with real-life figures of the time, including Victorian Premier Sir Thomas Bent and Prime Minister James Scullin.

 The following list attempts to align Power Without Glory characters with real historical persons who may have been inspirational to the author.
 Recognisable features do not necessarily imply any attempt at an exact correlation.
-Hardy himself conceded or even affirmed some such correlations, but says in The Hard Way that many such lists were being created and passed around by parties without his involvement, perhaps even without his knowledge.
+Hardy himself conceded or even affirmed some such correlations, but stated in The Hard Way that many such lists were being created and passed around by parties without his involvement, perhaps even without his knowledge.